 OPO Conditions for Coverage: The rule finalizes the proposal to eliminate the requirement for Organ Procurement Organizations (OPOs) to meet all three of the outcome measures.
 OPOs will be in compliance with the outcome measures if they meet two out of the three outcome measures.
-These OPOs are performing satisfactorily and should not be decertified based solely on their failure to meet one outcome measure.
-The change will avoid any unnecessary disruptions to the nation’s organ procurement services and continue the flow of donor organs to individuals on the waiting lists.
+These OPOs are performing satisfactorily and should not be decertified based solely on their failure to meet on outcome measure.
+The change will avoid any unnecessary disruptions to the nation's organ procurement services and continue the flow of donor organs to individuals on the waiting lists.

 QIO Changes: The rule finalizes changes to the regulations governing eligibility for organizations to be Quality Improvement Organizations (QIOs) and the contracting process for QIOs.
 The revisions are designed to improve QIOs' quality improvement initiatives and case review activities and improve the QIOs' ability to meet the needs of Medicare beneficiaries by incorporating changes to the QIO statute made by the Trade Adjustment Assistance Extension Act of 2011 (TAAEA).

-Other Changes: The final rule also addresses the Provider Reimbursement Determinations and Appeals policy, and makes changes to the Medicare EHR Incentive Program that affect eligible professionals who reassign their benefits to Method II Critical Access Hospitals.
+Other Changes: The final rule also addresses the Provider Reimbursement Determinations and Appeals policy, and make changes to the Medicare EHR Incentive Program that affect eligible professionals who reassign their benefits to Method II Critical Access Hospitals.